exyreams/sahara/README.md

 ## FAQ

-**Q: Why Solana instead of Ethereum?**
+**Why Solana instead of Ethereum?**
-A: Solana offers sub-second finality and extremely low transaction costs (~$0.00025), making it ideal for high-frequency, low-value transactions common in disaster relief.
+: Solana offers sub-second finality and extremely low transaction costs (~$0.00025), making it ideal for high-frequency, low-value transactions common in disaster relief.

-**Q: How do beneficiaries without crypto wallets receive funds?**
+**How do beneficiaries without crypto wallets receive funds?**
-A: Field workers can help create wallets on-site.
+: Field workers can help create wallets on-site.
 Future phases will include SMS/USSD interfaces for feature phones.

-**Q: What prevents fake beneficiary registrations?**
+**What prevents fake beneficiary registrations?**
-A: Multi-signature verification (3-of-5 field workers) and admin review of flagged cases provide strong fraud prevention.
+: Multi-signature verification (3-of-5 field workers) and admin review of flagged cases provide strong fraud prevention.

-**Q: Can donors see where their money goes?**
+**Can donors see where their money goes?**
-A: Yes!
+: Yes!
 All transactions are on-chain and fully transparent.
 Donors can track their donations in real-time.

-**Q: What happens if an NGO becomes malicious?**
+**What happens if an NGO becomes malicious?**
-A: Admins can deactivate NGOs, preventing them from creating new distributions.
+: Admins can deactivate NGOs, preventing them from creating new distributions.
 Existing distributions remain claimable by beneficiaries.

-**Q: How are exchange rates handled?**
+**How are exchange rates handled?**
-A: Currently uses stablecoins (USDC) to avoid volatility.
+: Currently uses stablecoins (USDC) to avoid volatility.
 SOL donations are also supported.

 ---

-**Built with ❤️ for disaster relief transparency**
+**Built with ❤️ for disaster relief transparency by @exyreams**

 _Making every donation count, one block at a time_